valexiev/lips/lip-groupsky-valexiev-membership.md

 ## 3.6.
 Members Rights

+### 3.2.3.
+Withdrawal from Membership

+Members may withdraw from membership in the lap at any time upon written, signed notice delivered to an officer of the lab.
+Thereafter the membership, including all related voting rights, of such member shall be terminated.

 ### 3.2.4.
 Termination of Membership

 No member may have his, her or its membership terminated except by an affirmative vote of a two-thirds majority of the members of the corporation.
 Thereafter the membership, including all related voting rights, of such member shall be terminated.